Benthobatis moresbyi

 Benthobatis moresbyi, commonly known as the dark blindray, dark blind ray, or the Indian blind numbfish, is an electric ray species in the family Narcinidae.
-Moresbyi was the captain of R.I.M.S.
-Investigator, the vessel of Indian Navy for surveying deep-water, Therefore, the species recognized with the name Benthobatis moresbyi.
+Robert Moresby was the captain of R.I.M.S.
+Investigator, the vessel of the Indian Navy for surveying deep water.
+Thus, the name of this contains his name Benthobatis moresbyi.

 Description

 B. moresbyi is a relatively small electric ray, with males reaching a maximum size of 35.12 centimeters and females a maximum size of 39.24.
 Its body is entirely dark brown in color.
 The caudal fin of the species is very long, almost 1/2 the length of its tail.
 Its dorsal fins have large bases compared to their height, and are located close together.

 Habitat and distribution

-B. moresbyi occurs in Yemen, Somalia, and Western India, but likely inhabits other areas as well.
+B. moresbyi occurs in seas of Yemen, Somalia, and Western India, but likely inhabits other areas as well.
 It is a bathydemersal species, and lives in depths ranging from 787 - 1071 meters.
 Little is known about its population or threats, but it may be caught by fisheries as a bycatch.
 It does not have any conservation actions currently taking place for it, and is listed as Least Concern by IUCN.